 Gameplay & Monetisation Elements

 Giving the player an item at the beginning that is rarely earned in the game is an example.
 Making the game easier to play, giving the player a buff at the beginning, or gradually reducing access to game-changing resources is also a useful strategy.
-This is likely to make the player grateful for the monetisation options presented to keep them playing the game.
+This will likely make the player grateful for the monetisation options presented to keep them playing the game.

-Cosmetic customisation options for the player’s avatar, a freely explorable game world without any restrictions, or the ability to constantly adapt their own gameplay to their own needs through ever-changing elements again support the need for self-determination.
-And the possibility of forming player communities such as clans or guilds strengthens the sense of team spirit and belonging and creates bonds that keep players coming back to the game.
+Cosmetic customisation options for the player’s avatar, a freely explorable game world without any restrictions, or the ability to constantly adapt their gameplay to their own needs through ever-changing elements again support the need for self-determination.
+And the possibility of forming player communities such as clans or guilds strengthens the sense of team spirit and belonging and creates bonds that keep players returning to the game.